-Figure 7.
-The trans-theoretical model
+A first application of cloud computing is in the operation of the trans-theoretical model (see Figure 1).
+This model has been developed within the EU Leonardo da Vinci programme ReadiSME project by using the approach presented in section 2 and completed with an individual part.
+This individual part describes some attitudes and behaviours of SMEs employees and measures to motivate the personnel to use the model.
+Some of the IT support or the entire one within the stages of the model can be moved into the cloud.
+Each stage as we have mentioned is using a certain number of software tools and these tools are better off in the cloud.
+The cloud can be seen in three major service-based classes: infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS).
+IaaS is a complete virtual machine running a specific operating system, in most of the cases acting as a server.
 PaaS is is an extension of the IaaS to accommodate the middleware and to improve the performance in using it.
 It may be for example a web-based e-learning development platform containing the web/application server, the integrated development environment, the associated database and all additional utilities for development and testing.
-PaaS offers SMEs the possibility of acquiring on-demand usagetime for different types of software services.
+PaaS offers SMEs the possibility of acquiring on-demand usage-time for different types of software services.
 This includes a wide range of applications: office tools, graphic utilities, data storage facilities, etc. SaaS is dynamically scalable, device independent, and most of the applications are collaborative, allowing thus multiple users to share documents and work on them concurrently.
 Adding social media services through SaaS can only enhance this collaboration.
-A trivial example here, concerning office tools for SMEs, is Google Docs.

-The deployment models into the cloud range from private cloud (an extension of the enterprise Intranet), to community-based cloud (the participants to this model are various organizations with a common mission or the same business goals), to public cloud (the CSP makes available its services to any customer via Internet), up to the hybrid cloud (actually an intersection between the previous deployment variants).
+The deployment models for the cloud range from private cloud (an extension of the enterprise Intranet), to community-based cloud (the participants to this model are various organizations with a common mission or the same business goals), to public cloud (the cloud computing service provider - CSP - makes available its services to any customer via Internet), up to the hybrid cloud (actually an intersection between the previous deployment variants).

 For our investigation, it is clear that SaaS and PaaS are the most suited categories for SMEs since the supporting IT instruments are out-sourced and need no longer be managed in-house.
-Taking for example the financial aspect of the software licenses this is no longer the task of the SMEs (instead CSPs will install, configure, update, fix and administrate them).
+Security risks associated with the sensitive e-learning content and the related access control will be handled by the CSPs.